nguyenhuuduy6592/defituna-pnl/improvements/pools-feature-plan.md

     *   **Value add**: Educate users and build confidence in interpreting the data.
     *   **Action Item**: Review and rewrite all tooltips with a focus on user implications.

-### Phase 6: User Convenience & Decision Support 📝 HIGH VALUE
+### Phase 6: User Convenience & Decision Support 🔄 IN PROGRESS
 *Focus: Make it easier for users to track, compare, and act.*

-1.  📝 **Enhance Pool Comparison**:
+1.  🔄 **Enhance Pool Comparison**:
     *   Create a simple mechanism to select 2-3 pools for a direct side-by-side comparison view.
     *   Focus the comparison on key differentiating metrics (Fee APR, TVL, Volume/TVL, Volatility Indicators, Fees).
     *   **Value add**: Streamline the process of choosing between specific pools.
     *   **Action Item**: Design and implement the comparison selection and view.

-2.  📝 **Add "Quick Filter" Presets**:
+2.  ✅ **Add Filter Management**:
-    *   Create predefined filter buttons for common scenarios (e.g., "High Yield Stablecoins", "Top Volume Pools", "Newer Pools < 30d old" - requires pool age data if available).
+    *   ✅ Implemented the ability to save current filter and sorting settings:
+        * Created a "Save" button next to Reset to store current filters
+        * Added automatic labeling based on filter selections
+        * Saved filters use localStorage for persistence between sessions
+        * Implemented duplicate detection to prevent redundant filters
+    *   ✅ Enhanced the filter interface:
+        * Added a dedicated "Saved Filters" area visible when filters exist
+        * Provided one-click application of saved filters
+        * Added the ability to delete saved filters
+    *   ✅ UI Refinements:
+        * Improved filter labels with readable names for metrics (e.g., "Yield" instead of "yield_over_tvl")
+        * Added proper labeling for the Timeframe selector
+        * Enhanced alignment of filter controls for better visual consistency
+        * Fixed vertical alignment of buttons with other form elements
-    *   **Value add**: Help users quickly discover pools matching popular strategies.
+    *   **Value add**: Help users quickly find pools matching their criteria and save custom views.
-    *   **Action Item**: Define useful presets and implement one-click filter application.

 ## Completed Improvements
 1. ✅ Enhanced Pool Cards